bigfix/developer.bigfix.com/site/pages/rest-api/api/baseline.md

 {% endrestapi %}

 ## Manipulating Baseline Components
 Baseline components, or component groups, can be manipulated in several ways using the REST API.
-Because a baseline's component is completely specified in the baseline's XML, you can manipulate the component by manipulating the baseline's XML.
+Because a baseline's components are specified in the baseline's XML, you can manipulate the components by manipulating the XML.

-Run these three steps to manipulate a baseline's components:
+Run these steps to manipulate a baseline's components:

-1. Get the baseline XML using `GET /api/baseline/{site type}/{site name}/{id}` method.
+1. Get the baseline XML using `GET /api/baseline/{site type}/{site name}/{id}` request.
 2. Manipulate the XML.

-3. Update the baseline using `PUT /api/baseline/{site type}/{site name}/{id}` method.
+3. Update the baseline using `PUT /api/baseline/{site type}/{site name}/{id}` request.

-Following the procedure specified above you can:
+Following the steps listed above you can:
-- Create components, or component groups, by creating their XML elements in the baseline's XML.
+- Create components, or component groups, by creating their elements in the baseline's XML.
-- Reorder components, or components groups, by reordering their XML elements in the baseline's XML.
+- Reorder components, or components groups, by reordering their elements in the baseline's XML.
-- Delete components, or components groups, by deleting their XML elements in the baseline's XML.
+- Delete components, or components groups, by deleting their elements in the baseline's XML.

-## Baseline Components Synchronization Status
+## Baseline Component Synchronization Status
 A baseline component is created from a Fixlet or a task and one of its actions.
-The baseline component's source is made by that Fixlet or task and the selected action.
-If the source is modified, for example, the Fixlet is updated or the selected action is deleted, the component is not automatically updated.
-This is why baseline components can become out-of-sync with their sources.
+The Fixlet or task and the selected action are recorded as the component's source.
+If the source is modified, the component is not automatically updated.
+For example, if a source Fixlet is modified, or a source action is deleted, the corresponding component is not automatically updated.
+This is why components become out-of-sync.

-You can see if a baseline component is synchronized with its source by looking at the baseline XML returned by the REST API.
-Each component XML element has a SyncStatus attribute.
-These are its possible values:
+You can determine if a component is out-of-sync by examining its XML element in the baseline XML.
+Each component's XML element has a `SyncStatus` attribute that describes the component's synchronization status.
+The possible values of this attribute are defined below:
 - `SyncStatus="synchronized"` - The component is synchronized.
 - `SyncStatus="source fixlet differs"` - The component is not synchronized because it differs from the source.
 - `SyncStatus="source fixlet differs (source action has been deleted)"` - The component is not synchronized because the source's action used to create the component no longer exists.
-- `SyncStatus="source unavailable"` - The component is not synchronized because the source does not exist anymore.
+- `SyncStatus="source unavailable"` - The component is not synchronized because the source no longer exists.

-The `SyncStatus` value is case sensitive.